vedranMv/dataDashboard/README.md

 ## How to run
 ### Windows
 On windows:
+* Download a portable precompiled version from [Releases](https://github.com/vedranMv/dataDashboard/releases)
 * Download QT Creator and compile the source from this repo
-* Download a portable precompiled version from [Releases](https://github.com/vedranMv/dataDashboard/releases)

 ### Linux
 There are several dependencies for running on linux systems, regardless of which method below you go with:
 > ``sudo apt-get install libgl1-mesa-dev libfontconfig1 libxcb-randr0-dev libxcb-xtest0-dev libxcb-xinerama0-dev libxcb-shape0-dev libxcb-xkb-dev``

 After that, it's possible to:
+* (Ubuntu) Download a precompiled, statically linked version from [Releases](https://github.com/vedranMv/) (coming soon)
 * Compile the project yourself, following the guide below
-* (Ubuntu) Download a precompiled, statically linked version from [Releases](https://github.com/vedranMv/)

 ### Compilation on linux